 Control of redundant robots in operational space, especially task-space tracking control, is an essential ability needed in robotics [1], [2].
 Here, the robot's end-effector follows a desired trajectory in task-space, while distributing the resulting forces onto the robot's joints.
-Analytical formulation of task-space control laws requires given kinematic and dynamic models of the robot.
+Analytical formulation of taskspace control laws requires given kinematics and dynamics models of the robot.
 However, modeling the kinematics and dynamics is susceptive to errors.
-For example, accurate analytical dynamic models are hard to obtain for complex robot systems, due to many unknown nonlinearities resulting from friction or actuator dynamics [3].
+For example, accurate analytical dynamics models are hard to obtain for complex robot systems, due to many unknown nonlinearities resulting from friction or actuator dynamics [3].
 One promising possibility to overcome such inaccurate hand-crafted models is to learn them from data.
 From a machine learning point of view, learning of such models can be understood as a regression problem.
 Given input and output data, the task is to learn a model describing the input to output mapping.

 Using standard regression techniques, such as Gaussian process regression [4], support vector regression [5] or locally weighted regression [6], a model can be approximated to describe a single-valued mapping (i.e., one-to-one) between the input and output data.
 The single-valued property requires that the same input point should always yield the same single output value, resulting in a well-defined learning problem.
 However, this situation changes when learning a torque prediction model for task-space tracking control of redundant robots.
 Here, we are confronted with the problem of learning multi-valued or one-to-many mappings.
 In this case, standard regression techniques can not be applied.
 Naively learning such multi-valued mappings from sampled data using standard regression will average over multiple output values in a potentially non-convex solution space [7].
-Thus, the resulting model will output degenerate predictions, which lead to poor control performance and may cause damage to the redundant robot.
+Thus, the resulting model will output degenerate predictions, which lead to poor control performance and may cause damage to the redundant robot system.

-However, despite being a globally ill-posed problem, learning such task-space control mapping is locally welldefined [7], [8].
-In this paper, we employ this insight to formulate an online local learning approach, appropriate for learning models that allow prediction with such multivalued mappings.
-The key idea is to localize a single model in configuration space, while continuously updating this model online by including new data points and, eventually, removing old points.
+However, despite being a globally ill-posed problem, learning such task-space control mappings is locally well-defined [7], [8].
+Learning a mapping from data can be understood as an averaging over input regions [8].
+Employing local learning, the data averaging is performed over local regions.
+Predictions can subsequently be done by combining learned local models.
+When the data averaging is performed over small local regions, the approximation is locally consistent.
+If the local learning is performed online and, thus, time and space variant, different output solutions (depending on time and space) for the same inputs can be approximated using different local models.
+In this paper, we employ this insight to formulate an online local learning approach, appropriate for learning models that allow prediction with such multi-valued mappings.
+The key idea is to localize a model in configuration space, while continuously updating this model online by including new data points and, eventually, removing old points.
 Here, local data points are inserted or removed based on a kernel distance measure.
+By doing so, we have a consistent spatial and temporal local data set.
 Due to the local consistency, a prediction model can be learned.
-The proposed model parametrization allows us to apply the kernel-trick and, therefore, enables a formulation within the kernel learning framework [5].
-Kernel methods have been shown to be a flexible and powerful tool for learning general nonlinear models.
+The resulting proposed model hence differs from the classical regression setup.
+Due to the local configuration pre-filtering is not a general regression approach but involves a filtering or prediction step.
+The proposed model parametrization allows us to apply the kerneltrick and, therefore, enables a formulation within the kernel learning framework [5].
+Kernel methods have been shown to be a flexible and powerful tool for learning general nonlinear models [9]-[13].
 In task-space tracking control of redundant robots, the model parametrization enables a projection of the joint-space stabilization torques into the task's null-space.